Below you will see an overview of the ONLINE course content for Osteopathic Approach to the Canine Patient – Level One

 The Masterclass Pathway has been written in line with UK Level 6-7 postgraduate educational criteria to guarantee that our students are ensured a course of good standing.
 This means that students will be expected to think autonomously and critically throughout and have successfully completed both online and practical/viva assessments.
 This is the only pathway where successful students will be awarded formal certification by the AOI/ESO.
 The other pathways will only activate a document of completion (online only) or a certificate of attendance (OEIP), unless OEIP students upgrade to complete the required practical element and successfully complete all assessments.

 Number of Hours for the Masterclass Pathway

-The Masterclass Pathway has been created inline with 20 HE credits – that being 200 total hours of taught and self-directed learning, to complete the entire pathway.
+The Masterclass Pathway has been written and created in-line with 30 HE credits – that being 300 total hours of taught and self-directed learning, (plus assessment), to complete the entire pathway.

 If you have already studied some of this content on another course (at HE Level 5/6), you maybe able to attend an accelerated pathway, which expects that you sit the online tests at the end of each module, and, so long as you pass them, you will be granted access to Level II.
 However, please be aware tha if you fail any of the module tests, you will be expected to purchase and complete the whole module and all subsequent modules (of Level I).
 This is to ensure that student who attend Level II are of an equal standard.
 Otherwise it can lead to incongruence within the Level II cohort, which does not make for the right learning environment.